firebase/extensions/firestore-counter/PREINSTALL.md

 - Cloud Firestore
 - Cloud Functions

 When you use Firebase Extensions, you're only charged for the underlying resources that you use.
-A paid-tier billing plan is required for this extension.
+Due to the services used by this extension, the Blaze plan is required.
+This extension’s Cloud functions will run on Node.js 10.
+You will be charged a small amount (less than $0.10) when you deploy this extension, including when you make configuration changes and apply future updates.
+[Read FAQs](https://firebase.google.com/support/faq#functions-pricing).

+The Blaze plan also allows you to extend your project with paid Google Cloud Platform features.
+You pay only for the resources that you consume, allowing you to scale with demand.
+The Blaze plan also offers a generous [free tier](https://firebase.google.com/pricing) of usage.